 - To really make an apartment your own, hang some artwork.
 If your landlord is dead set against any nails going into the wall, try some picture hanging strips instead.

 - Some landlords will allow you to paint as long as you choose a neutral.
 Even the slightest hint of colour can transform an apartment and freshen up the walls.
-If you can’t paint, bring colour into your home through furnishings and artwork.
+If you can’t paint, bring colour into your home through furnishings, wallpaper and artwork.

 - Take down those ugly plastic blinds and dress your windows with something a little nicer: roman shades, floor-length curtains, a screen-printed panel… anything that will soften up your room and complement your decor.